Ryan-Daley/Ryan-Daley.github.io/README.md

 What I've done here is essentially one above creating a wix site.

-Shoutout to [Renovamen](https://github.com/Renovamen) who is responsible for origingal repo which can be found [here](https://github.com/Renovamen/renovamen.github.io).
+Shoutout to [Renovamen](https://github.com/Renovamen) who is responsible for original repo which can be found [here](https://github.com/Renovamen/renovamen.github.io).

 &nbsp;